-Bruce covered the song 8 times and used it once as a snippet in 2014 during 'Kitty's back
+Bruce covered the song 8 times and used it once as a snippet:

 The second annual Rock And Roll Hall Of Fame ceremony.
 Bruce gives a stirring induction speech for Roy Orbison and then duets with him on "Oh, Pretty Woman" during the jam.
 Other inductees include Bo Diddley, Aretha Franklin, Marvin Gaye, Bill Haley, and Smokey Robinson.
 Performers during the jam, along with Bruce and Orbison, include Bo Diddley, B.B.
 King, Chuck Berry, Keith Richards, and more.